rubatopy/rubato/docs/source/api.rst

 Physics
 *******

-The Engine and Manifold classes comprise Rubato's collision engine.
-Collision and overlap tests inside groups are automatically handled by Rubato, so these classes are here mainly for reference.
+The Engine and Manifold classes comprise rubato's collision engine.
+Collision and overlap tests inside groups are automatically handled by rubato, so these classes are here mainly for reference.

 In general, it is recommended that you define callback functions for Hitbox objects instead of calling Engine functions yourself.